yegor256/blog/_drafts/settings.md

 {% endhighlight %}

 As you see, I'm making it implement interface `Page`.
-Now, `TextPage` decorator, which converts an array of bytes to a text, using provided encoding:
+Now `TextPage` decorator, which converts an array of bytes to a text using provided encoding:

 {% highlight java %}